šŸŽ‰ Xenia raises $12M Series A and announces 2 new AI capabilities

 How to set up retail and restaurant audits in Xenia

 Setup is the same five steps for both formats.
-The branching happens at question level, not at template level, so multi-format chains do not duplicate work.
+The branching happens at question level, not at template level, so multi-format chains don't duplicate work.

 1. Create the location records first.
 Tag every store with the format attributes that drive branching: hot food yes or no, tap system yes or no, patio yes or no, drive-thru yes or no, banner, region.
 This is the spine.
 Conditional visibility reads from these tags.

 2. Build one master template per audit type.
 Build the retail audit template once with every possible visual merchandising, LP, and cash-handling question.
 Build the restaurant audit template once with every possible food safety, hot-hold, sanitation, and personal hygiene question.
-You will not duplicate templates per format.
+You won't duplicate templates per format.

 3. Apply conditional visibility per question.
 "Hot-hold temperature" only appears when the location is tagged hot food.
 "Tobacco wall planogram" only appears when the location sells tobacco.
 "Patio cleanliness" only appears when patio equals yes.
-Stores without that attribute never see the question and do not get penalized at scoring time.
-The same engine powers drive-thru vs dine-in audits and patio vs no-patio audits.
+Stores without that attribute never see the question and don't get penalized at scoring time.

 5. Wire corrective actions to roles and SLAs.
 A planogram gap routes to the store manager with a 24-hour deadline.
 A temp-out-of-range routes to the shift lead immediately, requires a follow-up question and a photo of the corrective action, then escalates to the DM at the deadline.
 See corrective action tracking for the full closure workflow.